little-bear-labs/ipfs-chromium/doc/building.md

 As for dependencies, you have some choices:

 ### With Python
-If you have python3 and installed and findable, it will use [Conan](https://docs.conan.io/en/latest/introduction.html) to manage dependencies.
+If you have python3 (and and pip) installed and findable, it will use [Conan](https://docs.conan.io/en/latest/introduction.html) to manage dependencies.

 See also: docker/debian-python